cerc-io/ts-nitro/packages/example-web-app/README.md

 * Refresh the apps for enabling logs

-* Call methods `setupClient('alice')` and `setupClient('bob')` separately in the 2 browsers
+* Call methods `setupClient('erin')` and `setupClient('charlie')` separately in the 2 browsers

-* Wait for `New peer found` log in console and check `msgService.peers` to see if peers have exchanged info
+* Wait for `New peer found` log in console

 * Call method `directFund` with address of the other browser client and check logs

-  * For example, call directFund in Alice browser with Bob's address
+  * For example, call directFund in Erin browser with Charlie's address

     ```
-    directFund('0xBBB676f9cFF8D242e9eaC39D063848807d3D1D94')
+    directFund('0x67D5b55604d1aF90074FcB69b8C51838FFF84f8d')
     ```

   * Final expected log